Kentico/xperience-algolia/README.md

     }
 ```

-## :memo: Configuring fields with attributes
+## :memo: Configuring Algolia attributes

-This package includes five attributes which can be applied to each individual field to further configure the Algolia index:
+This package includes five attributes which can be applied to each individual Algolia attribute to further configure the Algolia index:

 - [__Searchable__](#searchable-attribute)
 - [__Facetable__](#facetable-attribute)